orbitmines/archive/projects/Project - Controller = Keyboard (2025).md

 Distribution of the next key
 - Near where the previous key was
 - In the general direction of the joystick movement, lower probabilities further away.
-So something
+So something like 'right' is high probabilities on the right, lower probabilities right+up/right+down, low probabilities for left.
 -